v4lheru/Synaptic-Slack-Bot-v2/README.md

-# Synaptic Bridge - Multi-Provider AI Slack Bot
+# Synaptic Slack Bot v2 - Multi-Provider AI Slack Bot

 ## Project Overview

-Synaptic Bridge is an intelligent Slack bot that connects your team's conversations with powerful AI capabilities.
+Synaptic Slack Bot v2 is an intelligent Slack bot that connects your team's conversations with powerful AI capabilities.
 It serves as a bridge between your Slack workspace and various AI models, allowing seamless access to AI assistance without leaving your communication platform.

 The bot leverages OpenRouter as a gateway to multiple AI service providers (including OpenAI, Anthropic, and others) and can make function calls to an MCP (Mission Control Platform) server to perform custom actions based on user requests.

+## What's New in v2

+Version 2 of Synaptic Slack Bot v2 introduces significant enhancements:

+- **Expanded Slack Permissions**: Utilizes a comprehensive set of Slack permissions to perform a wide range of actions
+- **Modular Feature Architecture**: Organized features into separate modules for better maintainability
+- **Enhanced Conversational Experience**: Improved response handling for both action requests and conversational queries
+- **Intelligent Response Formatting**: Automatically determines when to use function calls vs. direct responses
+- **User-Friendly Action Responses**: Provides clear, conversational confirmations when actions are performed

+### New Slack Capabilities

+The bot now supports:
+- Creating and managing channels
+- Sending messages to channels and users
+- Uploading and managing files
+- Adding reactions to messages
+- Setting reminders
+- And more!

-## Why Synaptic Bridge?
+## Why Synaptic Slack Bot v2?

 Traditional AI assistants often require users to switch contexts, leaving their workflow to access AI capabilities.
-Synaptic Bridge brings AI directly into your team's communication flow, enabling:
+Synaptic Slack Bot v2 brings AI directly into your team's communication flow, enabling:

 - **Instant AI assistance** within Slack threads and channels
 - **Consistent AI access** across the organization with shared context